Are Solar Panels Worth It?

-Don’t fixate on how sunny it is where you live: utility rates and incentive programs can make a huge difference.
+Don’t fixate on latitude and weather conditions where you live: utility rates and incentive programs can make a huge difference, making solar profitable in many northern locations that aren’t sunny year round.

-Crunching cost per kilowatt-hours is not fun, but only an apples-to-apples comparison can give you the answer you need.
+Determining the cost per kilowatt-hour at your location is a bit tedious, but only an apples-to-apples comparison can give you the answer you need (we also make it simple with our calculator, Discover).

 A solar lease may look like a good option for going solar, but in all likelihood, a solar loan is an even better option.